jan-cieslik/cancer_informatics/docs/learning_R/ggplot_geometries.md

 You can also have a look at the [ggplot cheat sheet](https://www.maths.usyd.edu.au/u/UG/SM/STAT3022/r/current/Misc/data-visualization-2.1.pdf)!
 :::

-## Required and accepted aesthetics
+## Required and Accepted Aesthetics

 Depending on the geom function, different aesthetics for the mapping of variables are needed.
 You can differentiate between required and accepted aesthetics.
 Required aesthetics are needed for the geom to function and be displayed.
 Which aesthetics are necessary for a plot depends on the geom function that is added to the plot.
-For example, the `geom_histogram` function only requires the `x` aesthetic, but the `geom_point` function requires both the `x` and the `y` aesthetic.
+For example, the `geom_histogram()` function only requires the `x` aesthetic, but the `geom_point` function requires both the `x` and the `y` aesthetic.
 If required aesthetics are not included, you will receive an error message.

 For instance, suppose you want to plot the relationship between weight and BMI in a scatter plot and write the following: